oduwsdl/hypercane/README.md

 The software is still volatile, so you will need to build your own docker image.

 1. Clone this repository
+2. Change into the cloned directory
-2. Run `docker-compose run hypercane hc --help`
+3. Run `docker-compose run hypercane hc --help`

 This may take a while to download and build necessary docker images.
 When successful, `hc` CLI help will be printed.